MikaelTornwall/timetracker/documentation/documentation.md

 <a name="structure"></a>
 ### 3.3.
 Structure

-Structure of the tool and features of each page for student and teacher accounts:
+Structure of the tool and features of each page for unauthorized users, and student and teacher accounts:

+__Unauthorized__

 Homepage: _/_
 - Tool's description and navigation bar for registration and login

-__Student__
+_/auth/signup/_
+- Select which account type to create

 _/auth/signup/student/_
 - Create a new student account

+_/auth/signup/teacher/_
+- Create a new teacher account

 _/auth/login/_
 - Log in to the tool

+__Student__

 _/courses/_
 - View all the courses